DikeyKing/DKCamera/README.md

-Crop、resize & rotate CVPixelBuffer with vImage or Core Image.
+Demo：Crop、resize & rotate CVPixelBuffer with vImage or Core Image